EasyPost/easy-ui/documentation/specs/TabPanels.md

 Conforming to the W3C ARIA Tabs pattern, the markup for `TabPanels` uses a container with a `tablist` role, along with styled tabs that have a `tab` role, connected to panels that have a `tabpanel` role. `TabPanels` are not intended to be used for navigation, and as such, are missing critical accessibility information for navigational behavior.

-`TabPanels` is a compound component. `TabPanels` is used to setup the container. `TabPanels.Tabs` is used to list the tab items. `TabPanels.Panels` is used to list the panel contents for each tab. `TabPanel.Tabs` and `TabPanels.Panels` accepts a list of `<Item />`s as their children with `key`s that must correspond to each other's tab/panel combination.
+`TabPanels` is a compound component. `TabPanels` is used to setup the container. `TabPanels.Tabs` is used to list the tab items. `TabPanels.Panels` is used to list the panel contents for each tab. `TabPanels.Tabs` and `TabPanels.Panels` accepts a list of `<Item />`s as their children with `key`s that must correspond to each other's tab/panel combination.

 ### API